AndroidModLoader/JPatch/README.md

  - A count of max loading screens can be changed now (default is 7)
  - Fixed ped counting overflow for gang members calculating
  - Sprinting on any surface is allowed
- - Damaged components should not be colored by the previously damaged vehicle of that type (W.I.P.)
  - Camera/Sniper zooming is faster and can be adjusted to be even faster!
  - Minimal FOV for Camera is adjustable (default is 70, set it to 90 or bigger if you need "fish eye" in a camera)